objetos/q_mutable/shift.md

 }

 function reset() {
-  // Random board so shift behavior is easy to see on click q = createQuadrille(15, 10)
+  // Random board so shift behavior is easy to see q = createQuadrille(15, 10)
     .rand(5, '🐲')
     .rand(5, '🦑')